 Please note that NDSU's centralized production bakery is located on the lower level of the West Dining Center.
 Every effort is made to avoid cross-contact with the upper-level West Dining Center, but they do use peanut and tree nut ingredients for other dining locations on campus.

-Residence Dining Center (RDC) has a mini fridge stocked with gluten free bagels, cookies, bread, and hamburger buns.
+The Residence Dining Center (RDC) has a mini fridge stocked with gluten-free bagels, cookies, bread, and hamburger buns.

-The Creation station also features items that can be made gluten free such as gluten free pizza, nachos, toasted sandwiches and pasta.
+The Creations station also features items that can be made gluten-free such as gluten-free pizza, nachos, toasted sandwiches, and pasta.
 This area is not completely free of gluten, so cross-contact is possible, however, these items are made upon request and can be customized to meet a variety of needs.